pjpscriv/pjpscriv/README.md

 I'm a Full Stack developer from Aoteroa New Zealand currently living in Montreal, Canada 🍁.
 After 5 years working in e-commerce I’m taking a career break and learning French 🇫🇷, Unreal Engine and dabbling a bit more in open source contribution.

-I'm interested in using open data, data-viz and the open web.
+I'm interested in open data, data-viz and the open web.

 ## Skills and Technologies